Sexual Harassment and Discrimination Prevention Policy

 What Is “Sexual/Workplace Harassment”?

-- Such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creating an intimidating, hostile or offensive work environment, even if the reporting individual is not the intended target of the sexual harassment;
+- The purpose or effect of this behavior unreasonably interferes with an individual’s work performance or creates an intimidating, hostile or offensive work environment.
+The impacted person does not need to be the intended target of the sexual harassment;

-Sexual harassment also occurs when a person in authority tries to trade job benefits for sexual favors.
-This can include hiring, promotion, continued employment or any other terms, conditions or privileges of employment.
-This is also called “quid pro quo” harassment.
+- Sexual harassment also occurs when a person in authority tries to trade job benefits for sexual favors.
+This can include hiring, promotion, continued employment or any other terms, conditions, or privileges of employment.
+This is also called quid pro quo harassment.

-Examples of sexual harassment
+Examples of Sexual Harassment

 - Physical acts of a sexual nature, such as:

 - Touching, pinching, patting, kissing, hugging, grabbing, brushing against another employee’s body, or poking another employee’s body; or

 - Rape, sexual battery, molestation, or attempts to commit these assaults, which may be considered criminal conduct outside the scope of this policy (please contact local law enforcement if you wish to pursue criminal charges).

 - Unwanted sexual comments, advances, or propositions, such as: